 Many times, apothecaries can grow large and overwhelming.
 When you focus on selecting herbs that can be used in a wide variety of ways, you can keep size and overwhelm under control.

 Pine, especially pine needles, is an herb that fits this criterion just perfectly.
 It’s an herb with a lot of uses for your health and your home, and thankfully, it isn’t hard to come by.

 What’s So Great About Pine?

 Pine, specifically white pine, has been used since the Middle Ages.
-The Native Americans taught early American settlers how to use the needles, bark, and sap in a variety of ways to keep them healthy.
+Native American peoples taught early American settlers how to use the needles, bark, and sap in a variety of ways to keep them healthy.

 Pine is an antiseptic that can be used internally to support the body in a speedy recovery.
 In respiratory infections where thick mucus is present, it works to draw phlegm up and out of the lungs.
 It’s also been used externally to draw out toxins or objects embedded in the skin (Wood, 2009).